“It’s a big bad scary world out there!” Are you sure North America?

 Why is it that Americans seem to be in a constant state of fear about the world?

 This is about both day-to-day life and especially about how bad other countries are.
-My time in North America was indeed the one place I’ve felt the least safe out of an entire decade of travelling to over fifty countries, for a few reasons I’ll give below, but also simply because of all the fear mongering the states does so well anyway.
+My time in North America at times has indeed been the one place I've felt the least safe out of an entire decade of travelling to over fifty countries, for a few reasons I'll give below, but also simply because of all the fear mongering the states does so well anyway.

-I see one consequence of this aspect of American culture to be its need to have so many such easily accessible guns, which creates obvious terrible events that do nothing but promote even more fear.
+I see one consequence of this aspect of American culture to be its need to have so many, and such easily accessible guns, which creates obvious terrible events that do nothing but promote even more fear.

 The reason everyone has so many damn guns in the first place is because of America's fear of everything in the world, that has never been challenged as it has elsewhere.
 Or when they sometimes claim the guns keep them safe, and other countries are more dangerous, this makes me even more confused.